LOST A SUBSTANTIAL AMOUNT OF WEIGHT RECENTLY?

 Anaesthetic complications

-Although rare, complications related to anaesthesia can occur during cosmetic surgery.
+Complications related to anaesthesia are uncommon but can occur with any surgical procedure, including cosmetic surgery.

 Read more